What is lactation? Lactation happens when the mammary glands in the breasts of a mother, produce milk for her infant.

 Lactogenesis stage 1 and 2 are controlled by hormones.

-In stage 1, Mom's breasts may feel swollen; this is because of the alveoli that have started to produce colostrum.
+In stage 1, the mother's breasts may feel swollen; this is because of the alveoli that have started to produce colostrum.

-3. Lactogenesis stage 3: Also called galactopoiesis.
-This is the production and maintenance of mature milk from day 9 postpartum until Mom and baby decide to wean.
+Lactogenesis stage 3: Also called galactopoiesis.
+This is the production and maintenance of mature milk from day 9 postpartum until the mother and/or baby decide to wean.

-Lactogenesis stage 3 is controlled by the endocrine system, but hormones do still play a role.
+Lactogenesis stage 3 is controlled by the autocrine system, but hormones do still play a role.

 The more milk that is removed from the breasts, the more milk will be produced.
-Milk production relies on the supply and demand principal.
-Also each breast works alone, if mom breastfeeds more from one breast, that breast will produce more milk than the other, which is why it is possible for a mom to breastfeed from just one breast.
+Milk production relies on the supply and demand principle.
+Also, each breast works alone, if the mother breastfeeds more from one breast, that breast will provide more milk than the other, which is why it is possible for a mom to breastfeed from just one breast.

-4. Involution: This is when the breasts stop producing milk completely after weaning.
+Involution: This is when the breasts stop producing milk entirely after weaning.